 Before we dive into the regulations, it’s important to understand what they are and why they exist.
-The Cannabis Act Promotion Prohibitions are regulations designed to limit and control the promotion of cannabis, cannabis accessories, and services related to cannabis.
+The Cannabis Act Promotion Prohibitions are regulations designed to limit and control the promotion of cannabis, cannabis accessories, and services related to marijuana.
 These regulations apply to any company or person involved with promoting cannabis – and failure to follow these laws could result in a hefty fine or even imprisonment.

-Basically, these regulations mean that although cannabis is now legal in Canada, cannabis-related brands have to be careful how they promote their products or services.
+Basically, these regulations mean that although marijuana is now legal in Canada, cannabis-related brands have to be careful how they promote their products or services.
 But while these regulations may hinder marketing creativity, there are still ways to promote your business while staying well within the law.

 Cannabis Promotion Ad Regulations You Should Know

-New advertising laws are usually met with confusion as marketers try to navigate through the grey areas and establish what the regulations allow – and that stands true for the cannabis industry.
+New advertising laws are usually met with confusion as marketers try to navigate through the grey areas and establish what the regulations allow – and that stands true for the marijuana industry.
 Here are some of the main prohibitions that you should be aware of and how some companies are currently responding to them.

 Advertising Marijuana to Minors or Young Persons